HHOOSSPPEE/FixMeHomework/README.md

 # Fix Me - Homework 3
-- Download a zip of this project by pressed the green "Code" button
+- Download a zip of this project by pressing the green "Code" button
 - Unzip the project and load the Fix Game project into Unity Hub and open it up in Unity.
 - Unity will want to boot in "safe mode".
 Press ignore.
 - You will be editing the FIXME.cs script as well as checking the Square objects in the scene.